-NÚKIB determines the severity of cyber incidents on the basis of Decree No. 82/2018 Coll. and its internal methodology.
+The severity of cyber incidents is assessed by NÚKIB in accordance with Decree No. 82/2018 Coll. and its internal methodology.

-Ratio of Recorded Cybersecurity Incidents to Cybersecurity Events1
+Ratio of Recorded Cybersecurity Incidents to Cybersecurity Events

 As part of its activities, NÚKIB receives, processes and evaluates reports related to cybersecurity.
-Based on the analysis, each report is classified as either a cybersecurity incident, a cybersecurity event or a non-relevant submission.
+Based on the analysis, each report is classified as a cybersecurity incident, a cybersecurity event, or a non-relevant submission.
 The graph below illustrates the ratio between recorded cybersecurity incidents and cybersecurity events.

-1 A cyber security incident is a breach of information security in information systems, or a breach of the security and integrity of services or electronic communications networks, resulting from a cybersecurity event.
+&lt;sup>1 A cyber security incident is a breach of information security in information systems, or a breach of the security and integrity of services or electronic communications networks, resulting from a cybersecurity event.
 It is an event that may compromise the confidentiality, integrity, or availability of information systems or networks.
 Both terms are defined in the Cybersecurity Act.